-For most of my adult life, I thought running was useful only for catching a departing subway train.
-And even then, another F train was bound to come sometime, right?
+For most of my adult life, I thought running was useful only for catching a departing bus.
+And even then, another bus was bound to come sometime, right?
 So when my boyfriend, Maurice, signed me up for a “surprise 5K race!” (yup, that happened), you’d think I would’ve left him standing there in his running gear.
 No worries, there are other fish in the sea, I would’ve told myself on my leisurely walk back to the train.

 The thing is, I’ve always enjoyed exercise — just not running.
 Never running.
 As a workout-class junkie, I’m not ashamed to admit that I have an underwear drawer full of grippy barre studio socks.
 Yet open as I was to trying different fitness trends — whether it involved trampolines or aerial downward-facing dogs — running, one of the most basic exercises you can do, scared the crap out of me.

 I was always one of the slowest kids in my elementary school’s biannual mile run, huffing and puffing across the finish line, flushed from head to toe.
 And then there was that episode of Friends where Rachel is embarrassed to be seen running with Phoebe because of her, ahem, “form.”
 In my adolescent mind, I was Phoebe, always Phoebe, and that anxiety lasted into adulthood.
 I avoided treadmills (no Barry’s Bootcamp for me!) and laughed and rolled to the other side of the bed whenever Maurice invited me on morning jogs — rationalizing it was boring and painful, but really just worried that I’d be really bad at it and embarrass myself.